-Risk identified Action plan Proposals of participants submitted in response to JU's calls do not adequately reflect in the part providing the foreseen budget of the action the current and future expected inflation rate. - Continuous Programme monitoring will be instrumental to assess the capacity to deliver the programme in the determined resources or anticipate the need for prioritization and adjustments.
+Risk identified Action plan Proposals of participants submitted in response to JU's calls do not adequately reflect in the part providing the foreseen budget of the action the current and future expected inflation rate.
+This might have negative instrumental to assess the capacity to deliver the

-Risk identified
+Risk identified Action plan influence on the successful delivery of the work packages at a later stage of the projects.
 Intrinsic to the EU-Rail Staff establishment plan and its actual fulfillment, efficiency of operations is impacted by extensive workload of JU's staff.
-In combination with high staff turnover, difficulties for the JU to attract new people, vacant positions might be filled with delays resulting in shortage of resources becoming critical especially during peak periods.
+In combination with the ED vacancy (currently filled in by the HoP acting as ED a.i.) and the timeframe of the recruitment process for this senior management position, high staff turnover, difficulties for the JU to attract new people, vacant positions might be filled with delays resulting in shortage of resources becoming critical especially during peak periods.
 Specific accumulation of tasks and activities following from the transition between the two JUs and from launching of the new Programme may also contribute to difficulties in getting the work done in time and in the desired quality, deteriorating employees' motivation and, eventually, jeopardizing achievement of the JU's objectives.

-Action plan

-- Once the actuall staffing according to the EU-Rail Staff establishment plan is accomplished, the envisaged positive effects on workload allocation and back-ups should become visible. - Design/apply a replacement plan (back-ups) where possible. - Within the current budget constraints, a career plan for staff has been prepared and business continuity is ensured. - Enhancing of the overall planning of activities will allow for better personnel risk management. - Recruitment of short term resources (interim or trainees) has been extended. - Outsourcing of some activities, as applicable, making use of existing Framework contracts or by executing own procurements. - Implementation of back office arrangements among the JUs might decrease the EU-Rail's internal workload in some areas. - Introduction of a multi-annual learning and development policy will be considered. - 3 different projects have been organized since 2021 on strategic support, workload, cultural aspects, and coaching, with the objective to address internal issues of work allocation, satisfaction at work, cultural affiliation, wellness and wellbeing. - While taking account of the pandemic situation and the related measures and of the rules on hybrid working, staff is encouraged to work onsite to strenghten the team spirit and cohesion. - Team-building activities are performed to the extent possible.

-Given the interdependencies of complementary R&I projects, considering as well the start up of a complex and integrated new Programme (including input/outputs between System and Innovation Pillars), delays and misalignments in the completion of activities may lead to negative project cascading effects impacting Programme outputs.

-- Ensure, through adequate Programme management strengthened monitoring and reporting of projects, including gate reviews, to determine whether specific actions need to be taken with regard to a specific project (re-orientation, early closure, etc.). - Addressing during the GAP any possible alignment issues between ongoing and future R&I activities. - Follow the high-level interactions as detailed in the MAWP.
+Once the actuall staffing according to the EU-Rail Staff establishment plan is accomplished, the envisaged positive effects on workload allocation and back-ups should become visible.
+Design/apply a replacement plan (back-ups) where possible.
+Within the current budget constraints, a career plan for staff has been prepared and business continuity is ensured.
+Enhancing of the overall planning of activities will allow for better personnel risk management.
+Recruitment of short term resources (interim or trainees) has been extended.
+Outsourcing of some activities, as applicable, making use of existing Framework contracts or by executing own procurements.
+Implementation of back office arrangements among the JUs might decrease the EU-Rail's internal workload in some areas.
+Introduction of a multi-annual learning and development policy will be considered.
+Flexible arrangements within the bounds of the respective Commission Decision are in place with regard to hybrid working.
+Initiatives aimed at ensuring good working environment and team spirit are implemented on a regular basis, such as social events and team building activities.
+Individual and group sessions were organized in 2023 with professional coaches to find strategies, tips and tricks about how to foster the wellbeing at individual staffs' level and also when interacting in the team Given the interdependencies of complementary R&I projects, considering as well the start up of a complex and integrated new Programme (including input/outputs between System and Innovation Pillars), delays and misalignments in the completion of activities may lead to negative project cascading effects impacting Programme outputs.
+Ensure, through adequate Programme management strengthened monitoring and reporting of projects, including gate reviews, to determine whether specific actions need to be taken with regard to a specific project (re-orientation, early closure, etc.).
+Addressing during the GAP any possible alignment issues between ongoing and future R&I activities.
+Follow the high-level interactions as detailed in the MAWP.
+Application of maturity check points.